 RCW § 64.80 is the Washington Uniform Real Property Transfer on Death Act.
 The most expensive asset to probate is typically the home of the deceased.
 A Transfer on Death Deed avoids probate and estate tax thus eliminating those costs for an unlimited number of pieces of real property of unlimited value.
 The transfer of property pursuant to a Transfer on Death Deed will be exempt from Washington Estate Tax, Federal Estate Tax, and real estate transfer tax, provided that a certified copy of the death certificate of the deceased is recorded along with an Excise Tax Affidavit to transfer title to beneficiaries.
 Beneficiaries take the property subject to liens, taxes, liabilities, and other encumbrances to which the decedent’s Estate is subject.
 The beneficiary receives a step-up in basis to the date-of-death value.
 The statute was created in 2014.
 Prior to that, quitclaiming to a revocable living trust was used to avoid just probate, but not estate tax.

 A Transfer on Death Deed creates no present interest in the beneficiary to the property and does not affect the owner’s right to transfer or encumber the property.
 The Deed is moot if the property is sold.

-See a Sample Transfer on Death Deed Below:
+See a Sample of a Transfer on Death Deed Below:

 TRANSFER ON DEATH DEED